 Which Pecard products should I use on horse tack?

-For most smooth, oil-tanned tack, including bridles, reins, stirrup leathers, and breast collars, use Pecard Saddle Conditioner (Leather Dressing) for conditioning and weather protection.
-Use Eque-Care Harness Oil that require faster dry times or are harder to apply the Dressing to.
-Also great for touch ups and on the go.
-Always test on a hidden area first.
+For smooth, oil-tanned tack like bridles, reins, stirrup leathers, and breast collars, use Pecard Saddle Conditioner (Leather Dressing) for conditioning and weather protection.
+If you need something that dries faster or is harder to apply the dressing to, try Eque-Care Harness Oil.
+It's also great for quick touch-ups on the go.
+Always test on a hidden area first to be safe.

 Will Pecard darken my saddle or bridle?

-A light, temporary darkening can occur, especially on lighter leathers.
-This typically softens as the product absorbs and the tack is used.
-Apply thin coats, allow absorption, and buff off any excess.
+Yes, Pecard can cause a slight, temporary darkening, especially on lighter leathers.
+This usually softens as the product absorbs and with use.
+To prevent over-darkening, apply thin coats, let it absorb, and buff off any excess.

 How often should I condition horse tack?

-Frequency depends on climate and use.
-For active riders, condition every 4 to 8 weeks or whenever leather feels dry.
-After heavy rain, mud, sweat, or washing, clean and re-condition once dry.
-Store tack away from heat and direct sunlight.
+The frequency depends on your climate and how often you ride.
+For active riders, conditioning every 4 to 8 weeks or whenever the leather feels dry should work.
+After heavy rain, mud, sweat, or washing, clean and re-condition the tack once it’s dry.
+Always store tack away from heat and direct sunlight.

 Is Pecard safe for all leathers on my tack?

-Safe for most smooth or finished, oil-tanned, bridle, and latigo leathers.
-Not recommended for suede or nubuck, as it can flatten the nap.
-Avoid unfinished rawhide unless you have tested and prefer the darkening and softening effect.
+Yes, Pecard is safe for most smooth, finished, oil-tanned, bridle, and latigo leathers.
+However, it is not recommended for suede or nubuck, as it can flatten the nap.
+Avoid using it on unfinished rawhide unless you’ve tested it and are okay with any darkening or softening effects.

 Does it affect stitching, wool fleece, or grip?

-Applied sparingly and buffed, Pecard will not harm stitching.
-Not designed for use on suede, rough-out surfaces, wool fleece, etc.
+No, when applied sparingly and buffed, Pecard will not harm stitching.
+It is not intended for use on suede, rough-out leather, wool fleece, or grip areas.

 How do I apply Saddle Conditioner or Harness Oil to tack?